chuck1/bluetooth_audio_source/README.md

 Researching L2CAP has been frustrating.
 I have found BT devices that say they include a L2CAP stack but I find no reference of how to command those devices to create L2CAP channels.

+# Promising Devices

+* RN4678
+* BM83

+# Research TODO

+* read core spec HCI commands regarding L2CAP
+* for a device that says it contains an L2CAP stack, can you send standard HCI commands to control the L2CAP functionality?
+Does that make sense?
+* Can standard HCI commands be used to implement L2CAP/AVDTOP/A2DP?